AlgoDM-Fall2023-Team7/Assignment-3/README.md

 3. Download and prepare your image dataset.
 Make sure the images are located in a directory, and you have the file paths to the images.

+4. Train the Style Transfer Model:

+Run the provided Jupyter Notebook (ipynb file) to train the style transfer model using your prepared dataset.
+Save the pretrained model for later use in the Streamlit application.
-4. Replace the `image_paths` variable with the file paths to your images in the code.
+Replace the image_paths variable with the file paths to your images in the code.

-5. Run the Streamlit app by executing the following command in your terminal: `streamlit run your_app_name.py`
+5. Run the Streamlit app by executing the following command in your terminal: streamlit run your_app_name.py

 6. Access the Streamlit app in your web browser.
 You can interact with the application to search for images by artistic style.